agg23/openfpga-SNES/README.md

 BSX ROMs must be patched to run without BIOS.
 The BSX BIOS is not currently supported

-### Video Modes
+### Video

-The Analogue Pocket framework doesn't currently allow for customizing video modes directly, so if you dislike the default 8:7 aspect ratio/want to change to 4:3, you can change it by modifying `Cores/agg23.SNES/video.json` and rearranging the config objects.

-Proper PAL support also requires editing these files to have an expanded vertical pixel height.
+* `Use 4:3 Video` - The internal resolution of the SNES is a 8:7 aspect ratio, which is much taller than the 4:3 CRTs that were used at the time.
+Some games are designed to be displayed at 8:7, and others at 4:3.
+The `Use 4:3 Video` option is provided to switch to a 4:3 aspect ratio.
+* `Pseudo Transparency` - Enable blending of adjacent pixels, used in some games to simulate transparency

+### Turbo

+* `CPU Turbo` - Applies a speed increase to the main SNES CPU. **NOTE:** This has different compatibility with different games.
+See the [MiSTer list of games](https://github.com/MiSTer-devel/SNES_MiSTer/blob/master/SNES_Turbo.md) that this feature works with
+* `SuperFX Turbo` - Applies a speed increase to the GSU (SuperFX) chip.
+Can be used in addition to the `CPU Turbo` option in games like Star Fox to maintain a higher frame rate.

 ### Lightguns

-Core supports virtual lightguns by enabling the "Use Super Scope" or "Use Justifier" settings.
+Core supports virtual lightguns by enabling the `Use Super Scope` or `Use Justifier` settings.
 Most lightgun games user the Super Scope but Lethal Enforcers uses the Justifier.
 The crosshair can be controlled with the D-Pad or left joystick, using the A button to fire and the B button to reload.
 D-Pad aim sensitivity can be adjusted with the "D-Pad Aim Speed" setting.

 **NOTE:** Joystick support for aiming only appears to work when a controller is paired over Bluetooth and not connected to the Analogue Dock directly by USB.